mdfarhadrahman/mdfarhadrahman/README.md

 As a software developer, I enjoy using my obsessive attention to detail, my unequivocal love for making things, and my mission-driven work ethic to literally change the world.
 That's why I’m excited to make a big impact at a high-growth company.

-<h3 style="color:powderblue;">Mission-driven full stack developer with a passion for thoughtful UI design, collaboration, and teaching.</h3>
+<h3 style="color:rgb(117, 119, 190);">Mission-driven full stack developer with a passion for thoughtful UI design, collaboration, and teaching.</h3>

 <p>I'm Farhad Ahmed from Bangladesh, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React, Angular and Node.JS, as well as work in software development.
 I also enjoy learning nwe languages, and developed in general.